Chicago CityPASS: 9 Days & 5 Famous Sights

 You can also check out the Skydeck, which, at 1,353 feet, is the tallest building in the Western Hemisphere.
-The Field Museum is on the list too, while there are two option tickets that give you access to either the John Hancock Observatory or the Museum of Science and Industry, and the Adler Planetarium or the Art Institute of Chicago.
+The Field Museum is on the list too, while there are two option tickets that give you access to either the 360 Chicago Observatory or the Museum of Science and Industry, and the Adler Planetarium or the Art Institute of Chicago.

 Otters and an octopus, lizards, whales and dolphins.
 Sea jellies and a sea turtle.
 And, of course, a wild assortment of fishes, from tetras to sharks.
 Shedd Aquarium is home to 32,500 animals that swim and crawl, slither and fly — all under one octagonal dome.